PretzelBox/CatalogBrowser/README.md

 ```

 ## Response
-For listing calls (where no id is supplied), the response from a call will have a `count' property and an entity property.
+For listing calls (where no id is supplied), the response from a call will have a `count` property and an entity property.
 The entity is an array of all the returned results.
 This property is named after the entity call that was made (i.e. a call to .Products will have a products property whereas a call to .Categories will have a categories property).
 If an id is provided and a result is found, that entity will be the response.